"Who in their right mind wouldn't want to read a book by Mark Barry!" (Mary Quallo, St Louis)

 Hi Wiz!

-member of the Indie team, Alan.
-Yet in some ways, you are the shadowiest
+You're a helpful, respected and knowledgeable member of the Indie team, Alan.
+Yet in some ways, you are the shadowiest of us all.
+Tell Wizardwatchers about yourself?

 I love the idea of being a ‘shadowy’ figure but in reality it is all a lot less interesting than that suggests.
 I’m quite an old guy (59 next January).
-I was born and brought up in West Yorkshire near the World Heritage Site, Saltaire 3 miles from Bradford but work took me all round England.
-For most of my working life I worked in the social care industry.
+I was born and brought up in West Yorkshire near the World

-Saltaire Salt Mills - Bradford, Northern England Bradford and places of interest |
+Saltaire Salt Mills - Bradford, Northern England

-Part of that included working for a national association linked to services for people with learning disabilities and that included publishing a number of books linked to research projects we took on for the government.
+Part of that included working for a national association linked to services for people with learning disabilities and that included publishing a number of books linked to research projects we took on for

-over the last 15 years I’ve seen and been on the edge of some of the developments
+I also started an internet business linked to e-learning so over the last 15 years I’ve seen and been on the edge of some of the developments in e-reading.

 Last year I took on the editing of a book for a Norwegian-based author - Egle Skei and our relationship developed to one where I now live with her in Stjordal in Mid Norway.